FEMUR ANATOMY

 Distal Epiphysis of the Femur, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-The lower part of the femur is located distally and serves as the connection to the knee joint.
-It features structures that articulate with the tibia and patella, and describes the following structures:
+The lower part of your femur is located distally and serves as the connection to your knee joint.
+It features structures that articulate with your tibia and patella, and describes the following structures:

 Medial Condyle